Trump pleads not guilty to federal charges that he illegally kept classified documents

 Until last week, no former president had ever been charged by the Justice Department, let alone accused of mishandling top-secret information.
 The indictment unsealed last week charged Trump with 37 felony counts — many under the Espionage Act — that accuse him of illegally storing classified documents in his bedroom, bathroom, shower and other locations at Mar-a-Lago and trying to hide them from the Justice Department as investigators demanded them back.
 The charges carry a yearslong prison sentence in the event of a conviction.

 Trump has relied on a familiar playbook of painting himself as a victim of political persecution.
-He attacked the Justice Department special counsel who filed the case as “a Trump hater,” pledging to remain in the race and scheduling a speech and fundraiser for Tuesday night at his Bedminster, New Jersey, club.
+He attacked the Justice Department special counsel who filed the case as a “thug” and “deranged,” pledged to remain in the race no matter what and addressed supporters Tuesday night at his Bedminster, New Jersey, golf club, where he delivered a roughly half-hour speech full of repeated falsehoods and incendiary rhetoric and threatened to go after President Joe Biden and his family if elected.

+“The seal is broken by what they’ve done.
+They should never have done this,” Trump said of the indictment.

 Smith attended Tuesday’s arraignment, sitting in the front row behind his team of prosecutors.

-The court appearance unfolded against the backdrop of potential protests, with some high-profile backers using barbed rhetoric to voice support.
+The court appearance unfolded against angst over potential protests, with some high-profile backers using barbed rhetoric to voice support.
 Though city officials said they prepared for possible unrest, there were few signs of significant disruption.

 Trump didn’t say a word during the court appearance, other than to occasionally turn and whisper to his attorneys who were seated on either side of him.
 He fiddled with a pen and clasped his hands on the table in front of him as the lawyers and the judge debated the conditions of his release.